What are the benefits of cage free dog boarding?

 What if my dog REALLY doesn’t like other dogs? is there a separate area for dogs that don’t get along with others?

 While we do have areas that we can use to separate dogs if absolutely necessary, ours is not a suitable situation for dogs that require their own space.
-Fortunately, there are plenty of great options in and around the Sacramento Area for dogs that cannot be socialized, or that require more restricted/selective socialization.
+Fortunately, there are plenty of great options in and around the Sacramento Area for dogs that are not socialized, or that require more restricted/selective socialization.

 My dog is not neutered.
 Do you take dogs that are not neutered or spayed?

 We generally do not take intact females over 9 months, and do not take intact males over 9 months for our boarding services.
 Intact female dogs will be considered if the owner knows the timing of their dog's heat cycle.
 While we understand that many owners elect to keep their dogs intact for health or other reasons, it can be a dangerous environment for an intact dog.

 What about fights and bites?